 Actually, drinking alcohol will lower your milk supply.
 For about three to four hours, you’ll produce about one ounce less milk.
 If you’re looking for some tips for boosting breast milk production, check out this post.

+While breastfeeding is a beautiful experience, it can be very draining on moms.
+Sometimes you just need to relax a bit at the end of the day.
+And a daily glass of wine while breastfeeding is perfectly fine.
+You just have to remember to only drink in moderation.
 We hope we’ve answered your questions if you’ve been thinking, “How can I enjoy a glass of wine while breastfeeding?”
 If you’re looking for any more helpful breastfeeding and pumping information, feel free to reach out to us at The Breastfeeding Shop.
 We’re here to help new moms care for their babies any way that we can.